 For Canada’s sesqui-centennial year – 2017, Laurie and her partner offered a free Monday morning breakfast at The Social.
 Every Monday morning from 7am to 9am, Laurie and the volunteer team were cooking and serving breakfast to all who dropped in to enjoy.
 “There were weekly regulars as well as one-time visitors.
 In all, we served in excess of 500 breakfasts to support our friends in the community.” states Carr.

-Laurie Carr’s volunteer work with local boards and committees of council along with her business success and acumen make her the ideal candidate for a position as a municipal councillor.
+Laurie Carr’s volunteer work with local boards and committees of council along with her business success and acumen make her the ideal municipal councillor.